aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 ## Key features

-* Aggregate up to 100 metrics using a single CloudWatch EMF object (large JSON blob)
+* Aggregating up to 100 metrics using a single CloudWatch EMF object (large JSON blob).
-* Validate against common metric definitions mistakes (metric unit, values, max dimensions, max metrics, etc)
+* Validating your metrics against common metric definitions mistakes (for example, metric unit, values, max dimensions, max metrics).
-* Metrics are created asynchronously by CloudWatch service, no custom stacks needed
+* Metrics are created asynchronously by the CloudWatch service.
+You do not need any custom stacks, and there is no impact to Lambda function latency.
-* Context manager to create a one off metric with a different dimension
+* Creating a one-off metric with different dimensions.

 ## Terminologies